Suggested Items to Bring for Living in a Residence Hall

 - Hot Plates or Appliances with exposed heating elements

 - Cinder Blocks or any other item designed to raise the height of your bed

 - Air Conditioning Units

-Most residence halls have standard twin size mattresses measuring 36" by 76" by 7".
+Most residence halls have standard twin-size mattresses measuring 36x76x7.
 Both standard size and extra-long twin sheets will fit the mattress.

-Beginning the Fall of 2019 the Office for Residence Life will be working to standardize mattresses in all residence halls and apartment buildings to "extra long" length.
-All rooms and apartments in our new buildings in The Commons will have "extra-long" mattresses.
-Students assigned to buildings with "extra- long" mattresses will be notified via email when housing assignments are confirmed during the last week of July.
+Beginning in the Fall of 2019, the Office for Residence Life will be working to standardize mattresses in all residence halls and apartment buildings to extra-long lengths.
+All rooms and apartments in our new buildings in The Commons will have extra-long mattresses.
+Students assigned to buildings with extra-long mattresses will be notified via email when housing assignments are confirmed during the last week of July.

-For students assigned to buildings where "extra-long" mattresses are not standard, Residence Life has a limited supply of "extra-long" mattresses measuring 36" by 80" by 7", which are available upon request and based on need.
+For students assigned to buildings where extra-long mattresses are not standard, Residence Life has a limited supply of extra-long mattresses measuring 36x80x7, which are available upon request and based on need.
 Requests should be limited to those over 6' 2" in height.
 These mattresses require extra-long twin-sized sheets.
 Students can request an extra-long mattress when they complete the housing application.